 Camera & Lenses

 Upgrading your camera body is not a regular occurrence.
 There are new versions released all the time, and keeping up with the Jones’ would be difficult and futile.
-Having a back-up camera is, however, a good idea.
+Having a backup camera is, however, a good idea.
 So when purchasing a new camera body, don’t just buy the newest model.
 Focus on added features you lack in your original.
-If you only shoot sports, find a new camera body with a high frames per second rate.
+If you only shoot sports, find a new camera body with a high frame per second rate.
 Hone in on your goal, and find a new camera that will make your photography life easier.

 Another option for an upgrade is finding a good “walk-around lens.”
 A walk-around lens is simply the lens that’s always on your camera.
-The kit lens works fine, but if you’re shooting constantly and trying to increase revenue or quality of work, finding a better walk-around lens is a must.
+The kit lens works fine, but if you’re constantly shooting and trying to increase revenue or quality of work, finding a better walk-around lens is a must.

 Lastly, finding a specialized lens that really suits your specific needs makes a lot of sense when you’re thinking about upgrading.
 If you need clear long shots, or incredibly wide angles, buying a specialized lens made just for that specific application will really benefit your arsenal.